LuanderFarias/hackclub-theme/README.md

 ## Updates

-Every time you update VS code, you will need to repeat this step to reinstall the updates (unless you downloaded it using vscode-marketplace)
+Every time you update VS code or the theme gets a update, you will need to repeat this step to reinstall the updates (unless you downloaded it using vscode-marketplace)

 ## Contributing